rmayormartins/rmayormartins/README.md

 Since 2016, he has been an Professor of [**Telecommunications Engineering**](https://www.ifsc.edu.br/en/graduacao/-/visualizar/engenharia-telecomunicacoes/Campus-Sao-Jose/91/141/jqLGNdOIeGbp) at the [Federal Institute of Santa Catarina](https://www.ifsc.edu.br/), (São José Campus) since 2016.

-He is currently the Research and Innovation Coordinator at the São José Campus
+He is currently the Research and Innovation Coordinator at the IFSC São José Campus.
+Also is pursuing a Postdoctoral research in Educational Games.

 ---
 #### Honors and Qualification